23 Food Storage Guidelines That Will Blow Your Mind

 Marinate Food In The Refrigerator

-If you’re going to marinate food, always do it in the refrigerator – never on the counter.
+If you’re going to marinate food, always store what’s being marinated in the refrigerator – never on the counter.
 Marinating food at room temperature can cause bacteria to grow.

 Freezer Burn Doesn’t Mean It’s Bad

-If you see a freezer burn on your food, it doesn’t mean that the food has gone bad.
+If you see a freezer burn on your food, it doesn’t mean it has gone bad.
 Freezer burn is simply the result of air coming into contact with food.
-While it may not be as aesthetically pleasing, freezer-burned food is still safe to eat.
-Simply cut off any freezer-burned portions before cooking or serving if you feel you need to.
+While it may not be as aesthetically pleasing, freezer-burned food is still safe.
+Cut off any freezer-burned portions before cooking or serving if you feel more comfortable with its appearance.

 Keep Foods Covered

-You want to make sure you’re keeping foods covered in the fridge and in the freezer.
-This will help prevent possible cross-contamination and freezer burn.
+You’ll want to ensure you’re keeping foods covered in the fridge and freezer.
+This will help prevent possible cross-contamination, help maintain freshness, and reduce freezer burn.

 Always Check “Use By” Dates

-Use by dates are there for a reason.
-Be sure to check the use-by dates on all of your food, and try not to eat anything past its expiration date.
-I know there is a lot of controversy over “Best Buy Date” and “Best If Used By Date”.
+Use-by dates are there for a reason.
+Be sure to check the use-by dates on your food, and try not to eat anything past its expiration date.
+I know there is a lot of controversies over “Best Buy Date” and “Best If Used By Date.”
 You can decide for yourself what works for you and your family.
-You may have found some foods seem to be ok beyond those dates.
+You may have found some foods that seem okay beyond those dates.
 I would certainly act on the side of caution.
 I have my own opinion.
 Let me leave it at that.
+Mark would eat ten-year-old Spam if it smelled good, so we are all different.

 Food Storage Guidelines That Will Blow Your Mind